Arizona Foreign Qualification

 4. File Application for Authority to Transact Business

-Log into the eCorp website and click on "Online Services" followed by "File as a Foreign Entity" to start the online application process for the Authority to Transact Business (Form L025).
+Log in to the eCorp website and click on "Online Services" followed by "File as a Foreign Entity" to start the online application process for the Authority to Transact Business (Form L025).

-Arizona Foreign Qualification for C Corporation
+Arizona Foreign Qualification for Corporation

 Before "doing business" in Arizona, a foreign corporation must be granted the authority to do so.
 Arizona does not provide a clear definition of what "doing business" means, but they do outline a list of activities that do not qualify.